 Showing posts tagged as "jellies"

 Can you find it?
-There is a commensal crab hiding in this bell jelly!
+There is a commensal crab hiding in this giant bell jelly (Scrippsia pacifica)!
 Applied Research Microbiologist Emma Fiori took this amazing photo behind the scenes of our “Jellies Experience” special exhibition.

 Need something relaxing?
 Check out this new video of our beautiful crown jellies.
 You can see them now in “The Jellies Experience”!